-Everybody is different, so weight loss diets that work well for some women might not be right for you – and that’s entirely okay!
+We hear it all the time — what's the best diet for me?
+Everybody is different, so weight loss diets that work well for some women might not be right for you – and that’s entirely OK!

-Finding the best diet for me involves food preferences, lifestyle habits, and what you’re most comfortable with long term.
+Finding the best diet for you involves food preferences, lifestyle habits, and what you’re most comfortable with long term.

 Weight Loss Diets for Women: An Overview